 Since every academic program has a SOAP, and has carried out on-going assessment, the emphasis now is on how programs can use assessment results in order to either demonstrate that student's are achieving the designated learning outcomes or to make adjustments to the curriculum and program in order to assist student's in achieving proficiency in the required learning outcomes.
 Program level assessment is also directly connected to institutional values and outcomes which can be reviewed by clicking on the link below.

 Director of Assessment at Fresno State

 If you have any questions, especially while revising your department SOAP or while planning and implementing assessment activities please e-mail the Director of Assessment, Dr. Melissa Jordine (email@example.com).

-Dr. Melissa Jordine has accepted an appointment to serve as the Director of Assessment, effective August 2016 and continuing through August of 2018, while continuing as a Professor in the Department of History.
+Dr. Melissa Jordine has accepted a second appointment to serve as the Director of Assessment, effective August 2018 and continuing through August of 2020, while continuing as a Professor in the Department of History.
 She has served as the Department of History and the College of Social Sciences assessment coordinator, is a graduate of the WASC Assessment Leadership Academy and was the faculty lead in the successfully completed WASC review.

 Learning Assessment Team and College Assessment Coordinators

 The Learning Assessment Team (LAT), formed in 2009, aims to strengthen outcomes assessment across the campus.
 The LAT reviews all major assessment reports on an annual basis.
 In 2015 and 2016, the coordinator of this team communicated with departments regarding their reports.
 Members also provide an overview of the status of programs' assessment to the Deans and Provost and departments on the status of programs' assessment.
 The first annual assessment conference was held in February 2016 and the LAT will be involved in the planning and implementation of subsequent assessment conferences at Fresno State.